contentinnovation/NeurIPS-2018-papers/README.md

-# NeurIPS-2018-nlp-papers
+# NeurIPS 2018 Paper Summaries

-Machine-generated summaries and highlights of the NLP papers accepted at Thirty-second Conference on Neural Information Processing Systems.
+Machine-generated summaries and highlights of every paper accepted at Thirty-second Conference on Neural Information Processing Systems.

+There are 1008 papers in total.
+The 41 NLP NeurIPS papers are now in a separate directory.

 Generated with the Scholarcy Highlights API.